Abbott Labs stock and its dividend hold a special place in my portfolio.

 |1 Year||3 Years||5 Years||7 Years|

 Abbott’s dividend yield is fairly low at less than 2%.
 So, it is nice to see a series of double-digit percentage dividend increases.
+In my opinion, this is a company giving investors high dividend growth.

 In fact, the last 2 annual Abbott dividend increases have been outstanding.
 Most recently, 12.5%.
 And the year before, a 14.3% dividend increase!